Gudogan1202929/inventory-management-system/README.md

 invintory mangment system to mange our inventory contain 4 core intities with add APIs to mange it from add, update, delete, retrive and APIs for relations:

   Item:
-        Represents an item in the inventory.
+        Represents an item in the inventory
           Attributes:
               id: Unique identifier for the item.
               name: Name of the item.